Barry L. Shoop

 Earlier in his career, he was a satellite communication engineer responsible for the design and installation of a high-capacity, global digital communication network, and also the Chief Technology Officer for a US$4.5B organization addressing the Improvised Explosive Device (IED) challenge worldwide.

-Dr. Shoop received the B.S. degree from the Pennsylvania State University and Ph.D. from Stanford University, both in electrical engineering.
+Dr. Shoop received a B.S. degree from the Pennsylvania State University and Ph.D. from Stanford University, both in Electrical Engineering.
 His research interests include optical information processing, neural networks, image processing, disruptive innovations and educational pedagogy.
-He is a Fellow of the Institute of Electrical and Electronic Engineers (IEEE), the Optical Society of America (OSA) and the International Society for Optical Engineering (SPIE) and a member of Phi Kappa Phi, Eta Kappa Nu, and Sigma Xi.
-He has served on the Board of Directors of OSA, ABET and IEEE.
-In 2016 Dr. Shoop served as the IEEE President and CEO.
+He is a Fellow of the Institute of Electrical and Electronic Engineers (IEEE), the Optical Society of America (OSA), and the International Society for Optical Engineering (SPIE).
+In addition, he is a member of Phi Kappa Phi, Eta Kappa Nu, and Sigma Xi.
+Dr. Shoop has served on the Board of Directors of OSA, ABET, and IEEE.
+In 2016, Dr. Shoop served as the IEEE President and CEO.
 In 2008, OSA recognized him with their Robert E. Hopkins Leadership Award and, in 2013, he received both the SPIE Educator Award and the IEEE Haraden Pratt Award.
 Dr. Shoop holds a patent on photonic analog-to-digital conversion and has authored over 150 archival publications as well as 8 books and book chapters.
-He is a licensed Professional Engineer in the Commonwealth of Virginia, USA.
+He is a licensed Professional Engineer in the Commonwealth of Virginia.
+In 2019, he was elected to the National Academy of Engineering.